kiba/Writings/atg/chp2_aftermath.md

 Of course, even under those weeks, SGC never really slept, as there were always something to do.
 Jackson and Carter were allowed more time to do research, but they report for team training and combat exercises.
 Then, there were drills, and the constant stream of them.

-Now, he was in the operation room, watching Chief Master Sergeant Harriman dialed a completely new address.
+Now, he was in the operation room with the rest of SG-1, watching Chief Master Sergeant Harriman dialed a completely new address.

 If there's a connection, the standard operating procedure would be to send in a rover, check things out.
 See if it's possible to breathe.
 Only then would SG-1 embark on a new mission into the unknown.